Richard Franklin (actor)

-Richard Kimber Franklin (born 15 January 1936) is an English actor, writer, director and political activist.
-Principally a stage actor, he has also appeared as a regular character in several high-profile British television programmes, including Crossroads and Emmerdale Farm, and he portrayed Captain Mike Yates of UNIT in Doctor Who from 1971 until 1974, returning to the role on a number of occasions both on television and in Doctor Who spin-off media.
+Richard Kimber Franklin (15 January 1936 – 25 December 2023) was an English actor, writer, director and political activist.
+Principally a stage actor, he also appeared as a regular character in several high-profile British television programmes, including Crossroads and Emmerdale Farm, and he portrayed Captain Mike Yates of UNIT in Doctor Who from 1971 until 1974, returning to the role on a number of occasions both on television and in Doctor Who spin-off media.

-Franklin is a dramatist and the author of the book Forest Wisdom: Radical Reform of Democracy and the Welfare State, which reflects his political views and activism, and has written novels based in the Whoniverse.
-He has stood as a candidate for the UK Parliament for several parties and founded the Silent Majority Party.
+Franklin was a dramatist and the author of the book Forest Wisdom: Radical Reform of Democracy and the Welfare State, which reflected his political views and activism.
+He also wrote novels based in the Whoniverse.
+Franklin stood as a candidate for the UK Parliament for several parties and founded the Silent Majority Party.

 Early life and career

+Richard Kimber Franklin was born in Marylebone, London, on 15 January 1936, son of Richard Harrington Franklin (1906–1991) CBE, a surgeon at the Royal Postgraduate Medical School, Hammersmith, specialising in the oesophagus, and who was chosen to give the 1977 Hunterian Oration at the Royal College of Surgeons, and Helen Margaret (1907–1987), daughter of Sir Henry Dixon Kimber, 2nd Baronet.

 Franklin was educated at Westminster School, and read PPE before going on to complete an MA in Modern History at Christ Church, Oxford.
 During National Service he was commissioned into the Royal Green Jackets (Rifle Brigade) and was a captain in Queen Victoria's Rifles.
 Prior to embarking on an acting career, he spent three years at the advertising agency Hobson and Grey as an assistant account executive, assistant producer and scriptwriter.

-Franklin trained as an actor at the Royal Academy of Dramatic Art (colloquially known as RADA), where he won the Jenny Laird prize.
+Franklin trained as an actor at the Royal Academy of Dramatic Art (RADA), where he won the Jenny Laird prize.

 Theatre

 Immediately after graduating from RADA, Franklin spent six years in repertory theatre, beginning at the Century Theatre under the directorship of Heinz Bernard.
 He then spent two years at Birmingham Rep under Peter Dews, a season at Bristol Old Vic under Val May, before moving to Ipswich where in addition to acting he also held an associate directorship.

-Franklin has appeared in a number of productions in London's West End.
+Franklin appeared in a number of productions in London's West End.
 In 1967 he played the role of Corin in As You Like It at the Vaudeville Theatre, alongside Brian Cox as Orlando.
 In 1978 he took over the lead role in Same Time, Next Year from Michael Crawford.
-Most recently he understudied the part of Arthur Kipps in The Woman in Black at the Fortune Theatre, playing the role on a number of occasions.
-Other theatre acting work includes Macbeth (RSC), The Rocky Horror Show (as the Narrator), The Spider's Web (UK Tour for Ian Dickens), Romeo and Juliet (UK Tour with Sean Maguire), The Importance of Being Earnest (English Speaking Theatre, Frankfurt).
+His latest activity was understudying the part of Arthur Kipps in The Woman in Black at the Fortune Theatre, playing the role on a number of occasions.
+Other theatre acting work included Macbeth (RSC), The Rocky Horror Show (as the Narrator), The Spider's Web (UK Tour for Ian Dickens), Romeo and Juliet (UK Tour with Sean Maguire), The Importance of Being Earnest (English Speaking Theatre, Frankfurt).

 A prolific dramatist, a number of Franklin's plays have been produced professionally.
 These include: